Memorial Day Sale – Shop Now

 Rubber Gym Flooring Installation

-Rubber gym flooring is super easy to install on your own or with a little help from your friends.
-You have a few options when it comes to installation methods.
+Rubber gym flooring is super easy to install on your own or with a little help from friends.
+We have a few options when it comes to installation methods for you!

-• Loose lay home gym flooring: If you are loose laying your rubber flooring, you’re done after you lay it down.
-Seriously!
+• Loose lay home gym flooring: If you are loose-laying your rubber flooring, once you lay the flooring down, you’re done.
 Most of the time, the rubber is heavy enough to naturally stay in place with no extra adhesive necessary.
 If you loose lay your gym flooring, you can easily pick it up and move it at any time.

 • Double-sided tape: For more intense conditions, consider using double-sided carpet tape around the perimeter of your floor.
 This is extremely easy and you will still be able to transport your rubber gym flooring if you change locations.